openjdm/openjdm.github.io/book/illusory_correlations.md

 on limited and irrelevant information like previous associations and infrequent events, meaning that this prioritization of speed leaves a margin of neglect when it comes to accuracy.
-Even though these mental connections are being formed subconsciously, they can end up manifesting as strongly held beliefs that inaccurately portray an outside individual’s traits, and in a greater sense are generalized onto large groups of people.
+Even though these mental connections are being formed unconsciously, they can end up manifesting as strongly held beliefs that inaccurately portray an outside individual’s traits, and in a greater sense are generalized onto large groups of people.
 Illusory correlations should be a factor that is kept